 And then in one year I spent a couple of months in the US, and two weeks in Uzbekistan.
 I am not going to go into details of what the western values are now, because we all know how privileged we are but - let me put it simply - you’re able to read this article on your phone or computer with wifi and I am able to write it.
-There is most likely freshly brewed coffee/tea nearby and if we wanted to have access to running water we’d be able to get it less than two minutes.
+There is most likely freshly brewed coffee/tea nearby and if we wanted to have access to running water we’d be able to get it in less than two minutes.
 You’re comfortable, I am comfortable - this is our normal.
 We don’t think about it.

-Now imagine this, you’re sitting at home, its around noon.
+Now imagine this, you’re sitting at home, it's around noon.
 Suddenly, you hear a knock on the door, and you see a random foreign looking person trying to desperately enter your house, while talking to you in a language you don’t understand.
 What would be your reaction?
 Well, I was that person in Uzbekistan.
 And I was let in (I needed a bathroom) and I got grapes as a gift.

 Another situation.
 You are at a bar drinking, having a regular night out with your friends.
-Suddenly a couple walks in carrying weird stuff around and they don’t look like they’re form around here, and they sit down and have tea.
+Suddenly a couple walks in carrying weird stuff around and they don’t look like they’re from around here, and they sit down and have tea.
 How do you react?
 Do you even notice them?

 Well, we were noticed.
 People were worried when they heard we were walking at night.
 We were asked whether we needed anything, and we were invited to one of the men’s home, where we later shared massive dinner and breakfast.
 They also gave us their master bedroom to stay in.
 And they didn’t want to let us go.
-Even though I was originally apprehensive, because I like to travel independently that night reminded me how wonderful it can be to just sit together, eat and share stories.
+Even though I was originally apprehensive, because I like to travel independently, that night reminded me how wonderful it can be to just sit together, eat and share stories.